chungheising/chungheising.github.io/index.md

 - **board / investment committee decision frameworks**
 - **startup / fund strategy at the intersection of finance and infrastructure**

-If you’d like to discuss research collaboration or advisory work, the fastest way to reach me is via email or LinkedIn (sidebar).
+If you’d like to discuss research collaboration or advisory work, the fastest way to reach me is via LinkedIn (sidebar).

 ---